- Search The Registry

 This date marks the birth of Harold Washington in 1922.
 He was a Black politician.

 He had difficulty implementing his initiatives since his political opponents held the majority of the 50 City Council seats.
-In 1986, after a Federal court called for new elections in certain wards that were deemed racially biased, however, Washington achieved more legislative success.
-Harold Washington, the first Black mayor of Chicago, Illinois unexpectedly died of a heart attack shortly after his reelection in 1987, ending hope for a popular, progressive, multiracial Chicago city government.
+In 1986, after a Federal court called for new elections in certain wards deemed racially biased, Washington achieved more legislative success.
+Harold Washington, the first Black mayor of Chicago, Illinois, unexpectedly died of a heart attack shortly after his reelection in 1987, ending hope for a popular, progressive, multiracial Chicago city government.

 Encyclopedia of African American Culture and History

 U.S. Government Printing Office